wp-plugins/shashin/readme.txt

 == Changelog ==

-= 3.0.5 = Now correctly handles when multiple album thumbnails are opened at the same time to show their album photos
+= 3.0.5 =
+* Now correctly handles when multiple album thumbnails are opened at the same time to show their album photos
+* Improves handling of commas in EXIF "exposure" data

 = 3.0.4 = Automatically crop photos as appropriate when reading old shortcodes